devITSoln/devITSoln/README.md

 - 👋 Hi, I’m @devITSoln
 - 👀 I’m interested in creating a scalable software for your company or a private bunisess
 - 🌱 I’m a software development company
-- 💞️ I’m looking to collaborate on several project oh health, and environmental stability
+- 💞️ I’m looking to collaborate on several project.
 - 📫 How to reach me devitsolutionz@gmail.com

 <!---